 At the top of the lookout tower, tall trees somewhat obstruct the view of the Vistula Lagoon.
 Nevertheless, there are still scenic views to be found here.

-All in all, a decent stop before heading east to the Polish-Russian border in Piaski.
+All in all, this is a decent stop to make before heading east to the Polish-Russian border in Piaski.